LisaJacklin/CS301_Project/README.md

 - 11/7/2022 : building subcircuits (adder, Fig1B, Fig1C) in C++ for later conversion and contemplation in ASM; Adder subcircuit not currently working correctly.
 - 11/12/2022 : all subcircuits created and compiling correctly.
 Multiplier with vector input added.
 - 11/13/2022 : multiplier code completed aside from overload errors and testing.
+- 11/16/2022 : basic outline for assembly code for the multiplier circuit created and begun (uploaded 11/21/2022)

 ## Final Result